 By tapping into collective intelligence based on a human-centric approach, a city or community can implement engaging solutions and create a truly smart city of and for the next generation.

 Get FREE access to hundreds of smart city solutions that have been implemented successfully in numerous cities and communities around the world.
-Register today to THE SMART CITY SOLUTIONS DATABASE and join thousands of other smart city enthusiasts in our global community.
+Join the largest smart city solutions network and connect with thousands of other smart city enthusiasts in our global community.

 We look forward to discussing the call for a new paradigm of the smart city with you!
 So please use comments for additions and suggestions.